deltachat/deltachat-pages/es/help.md

 which was thankfully adopted in summer 2023.

-### Did you consider using alternatives to OpenPGP for end-to-end-encryption? {#openpgp-alternatives}
+### ¿Considerasteis usar alternativas a OpenPGP para la encriptación de extremo a extremo? {#openpgp-alternatives}

 Yes, we are following efforts like [MLS](https://en.wikipedia.org/wiki/Messaging_Layer_Security) but adopting them would mean breaking end-to-end encryption interoperability.